Aircoookie/WLED/usermods/GeoGab-Relays/readme.md

 # Integration of the usermod
 I have tried to intervene as little as possible in the main code.
-Unfortunately, however, some interventions in the main code are still necessary.
-However, it shows very well which functions might still be advantageous for such a deep integration.
+Unfortunately some interventions in the main code are still necessary.

 ## Step I
 Add the corresponding lines in the file: `wled00\usermods_list.cpp`.
 An example of the necessary lines is in the file `usermods_list.cpp` in this folder.